-Reversing the flow in this way has dangerous theological consequences.
 We cannot allow the standards of the world to define what power, justice, or even fatherhood are, and we certainly should not allow these worldly definitions to shape our understanding of God.
 If we start to believe, even implicitly, that our experience and encounter of the world defines our experience and encounter of God, we are well on the way to totalitarianism.
 God shows us what true power, might, justice and righteousness are.
 Our culture is judged by his standard, not the other way around.

 Father, lord, king, and even the masculine pronouns we use for God in the liturgy are not only analogies for God, they are revealed analogies.
 The unknowable, eternal, and incomprehensible God has condescended to reveal himself to us in his word.
 This means that we can trust scriptural analogies for God; they are the ones God chose for himself.
 When we pray “The LORD is my shepherd” we know that God is not a shepherd like the shepherds we know.
 And yet, that analogy is revealed to us for a reason.
 There is something analogous between our earthly shadow-shepherds and the Good Shepherd.

-Analogies are given to us by God for our benefit.
 The infinite, incorporeal, and eternal God sees us in our finitude, and refuses to abandon us to a life of ignorance.
 His love for us is shown in his desire that we know him.
 And in order that we might know him better, he offers us his Word.
 He gives us analogies and images that can never express his infinite fullness of being, and yet invite us into his divine life.
 Scripture is a great and wonderful gift.

 We should trust the revealed analogies in scripture, even when they bump up against current cultural inclinations, and even when they don’t fully make sense to our contexts.
 It is true that many of the analogies in scripture highlight the distance between us and the time and place that they were written.
 Most of us do not live in agrarian economies.
 Even those of us who raise sheep do so in an environment that is vastly different than the one in which the Psalmist inhabited.
 The wealthy, white, and privileged Christians in the west (who are, by the way, the voices advocating that we update scripture and liturgy to make it more “inclusive”) have never lived in fear of imminent and existential threat.
 How can we understand what it means to pray “…thou hast been a shelter for me, and a strong tower from the enemy” (Psalm 61:3)?
 More than the role of women has changed in the last few thousand years.